 - The college’s student design teams build race cars, rockets, robots and more, frequently ranking among the best in the nation and the world.
 UA’s design teams — including Formula Combustion, Formula Electric, Baja, Human-Powered Vehicle, Concrete Canoe, NASA Robotics Mining, and Akronauts Rocket teams — all placed in the top 10 in at least one of their respective major competitions in the 2018-19 season.

-- UA’s bachelor’s degrees in corrosion engineering was the first undergraduate degrees of their kind to be established in the country.
+- UA’s bachelor’s degree in corrosion engineering was the first undergraduate degree of its kind to be established in the country.
 Also, outside of the U.S. Air Force Academy, UA offers the country's only bachelor's degree in aerospace systems engineering.

 - The National Center for Education and Research on Corrosion and Materials Performance (NCERCAMP), originally funded by the U.S. Department of Defense, helps government and industry develop solutions for corrosion and materials performance challenges.